 Pupil Premium Information

-Each year the school receives an additional sum of money, above its base budget related to student numbers, to support the learning of students who face barriers to their learning.
-This additional money is based on the number of students entitled to receive free school meals at any point in the past six years and is known as the Pupil Premium.
-The Pupil Premium sum allocated to Cressex in the 2017-18 academic year is £257,125.00.
+Each year the school receives an additional sum of money, above its base budget related to student numbers, to support the learning of students in receipt of the Pupil Premium.
+The sum allocated to Cressex in the most recent full academic year (2019-20) was £230,945.